wttech/gradle-aem-plugin/docs/package-plugin.md

 }
 ```

+When using methods `installBundle*` there is an ability to pass a lambda to customize options like bundle run mode or specify a custom install path for a particular package only.

 For reference, see usage above in [AEM Multi-Project Example](https://github.com/Cognifide/gradle-aem-multi/blob/master/aem/common/build.gradle.kts).

 ### Nesting CRX packages

-Use dedicated task method named `nestPackage`, For example:
+Use a dedicated task method named `nestPackage`, For example:

 ```kotlin
 tasks {